Baltic Finnic paganism

 The elk is a common image in many Baltic Finnic petroglyphs.

-Baltic Finnic paganism, or Baltic Finnic polytheism was the indigenous religion of the various Baltic Finnic peoples, specifically the Finns, Estonians, Võros, Setos, Karelians, Veps, Izhorians, Votes and Livonians, prior to Christianisation.
+Baltic Finnic paganism, or Baltic Finnic polytheism, was the indigenous religion of the various Baltic Finnic peoples, specifically the Finns, Estonians, Võros, Setos, Karelians, Veps, Izhorians, Votes and Livonians, prior to Christianisation.
 It was a polytheistic religion, worshipping a number of different deities.
-The chief deity was the god of thunder and the sky, Ukko; other important deities included Jumala, Ahti, and Tapio.
+Ukko was the god of weather; other important deities included Jumala, Ahti, and Tapio.
 Jumala was a sky god; today, the word "Jumala" refers to a monotheistic God.
 Ahti was a god of the sea, waters and fish.
 Tapio was the god of the forest and hunting.

 Baltic Finnic paganism included necrolatry (worship of the dead) and shamanism (tietäjä(t), literally "one who knows"), and the religion was not always uniform across the areas it was practiced, as customs and beliefs varied during different periods of time and regions.
 Baltic Finnic paganism shares some features with its neighbouring Baltic, Norse and Germanic pagan beliefs.

 The organic tradition was sidelined due to Christianisation starting from ca. 12th century and finally broken by the early 20th century, when folk magic and oral traditions went extinct.
 Baltic Finnic paganism provided the inspiration for a contemporary pagan movement Suomenusko (Belief of Finland), which is an attempt to reconstruct the old religion of the Finns.
 It is nevertheless based on secondary sources.

 Deities

 Baltic Finnic pagans were polytheistic, believing in a number of different deities.
 Most of the deities ruled over a specific aspect of nature; for instance, Ukko was the god of the sky and thunder (ukkonen and ukonilma ["Ukko's air"] are still used in modern Finnish as terms for thunderstorms).
 These deities were often pan-Finnic, being worshipped by many different tribes in different regions.
 The Baltic Finnic pagans were also animists, worshipping local nature deities at site-specific shrines to that particular deity.
 These shrines are thought to be mainly "tree-gods": wooden statues or carvings done in trees or treestumps, depicting human figures, and have been scarcely preserved.
 One confirmed Stone Age wooden statue has been found in Pohjankuru, and folklore about worshipping tree-gods has been documented.
-Another kind of shrine are "cup-stones" (Finnish: :fi:kuppikivi), large natural stones into which cup-sized recesses have been drilled.
+Another kind of shrine are "cup-stones" (fi), large natural stones into which cup-sized recesses have been drilled.
 Votive offerings of food or drink were left in these cups.
 Despite Christianization, offerings on these cup-stones continued up to the early 20th century.